What is Tay-Sachs disease?

-- progressive loss of mental ability,
+- Progressive loss of mental ability

-- increased startle reflex to noise,
+- Increased startle reflex to noise

-- progressive loss of hearing leading to deafness,
+- Progressive loss of hearing leading to deafness

-- difficulty with swallowing,
+- Swallowing difficulty

-- "cherry-red" spots in their eyes.
+- Cherry-red spots in their eyes

-The incidence of Tay-Sachs has been particularly high among people of Eastern European and Askhenazi Jewish descent., as well as in certain French Canadians and Louisiana Cajuns.
+The incidence of Tay-Sachs disease has been particularly high among people of Eastern European and Ashkenazi Jewish descent, as well as in certain French Canadians and Louisiana Cajuns.
 Affected individuals and carriers of Tay-Sachs disease can be identified by a blood test that measures hexosaminidase A activity.
-A very severe form of Tay-Sachs disease is known as Sandhoff disease, which is not limited to any ethnic group.
+A very severe form of Tay-Sachs disease, known as Sandhoff disease, is not limited to any ethnic group.